-This form must be completed by the candidate and signed by a witness (Supervisors or Head of Department/Deputy Dean of Higher Degree).
-The original signed form must be included in all copies of the research project/dissertation/thesis.
-The form can be downloaded from the IGS website in two (2) languages (English language and Bahasa Malaysia).
-If the research project/dissertation/thesis is written in English, hence the English version of the form is used and vice versa.
+This form must be completed by the candidate and signed by a witness (Supervisors or Head of Department/Deputy Dean of Postgraduate).
+The original signed form must be included in all copies of the research report/dissertation/thesis.
+The form can be downloaded from the MAYA website in two (2) languages (English and Bahasa Malaysia).
+If the research report/dissertation/thesis is written in English, hence the English version of the form is used and vice versa.